Code-Institute-Submissions/tadhgnolan-Portfolio-Project-1_AugResub/README.md

 Review with a working developer.

-Meetings with Mentor at start, midway and end of project with action list.
+Meetings with Mentor at start, midway and end of project, setting actions for next session.

 ___